SpoonX/aurelia-datatable/doc/usage.md

 By default, searchable for each column will be true.
 If you dont want to search on that column, set `searchable` to `false`

-So the search dropdown should be show `name, email`

 This is used for table content, but also the table headers.
 There's support for nested objects, as well as aliases.
 Example:

 #### Simple